Fukushima

 Diary of Cecil Saunders:

 Synopsis of diary posted to the Internet by his grandson.
-Saunders was on the Nankin when captured.
+Saunders was on the SS Nankin when captured.

 Aerial Photograph and Photographs of Internees

-Book about this camp:
+Book about this camp in Japanese:

 Information contributed by Fumiko Miyamoto, Creator Inc, New York